 Step 1: Use a clear gel.
 Avoid color-safe gels, as they won’t be able to soak up the dye as well.

-Step 2: Apply your new color to the scalp area, concentrating mainly by your head where you’re getting your hair done.
+Step 2: Apply your new color to the scalp area, concentrating mainly on your head where you’re getting your hair done.

 Step 3: Cover the root with a shower cap and let the gel soak into your scalp.